 The RSE shall meet the criterion specified in the method.
 If no criterion is specified in the method, the maximum allowable RSE shall be numerically identical to the requirement for RSD in the method.
 If there is no specification for RSE or RSD in the method, then the RSE shall be specified in the laboratory SOP.

-l) when test procedures are employed that specify calibration with a single calibration standard and a zero point (blank or zero, however specified by the method), the following shall occur:
+l) when test methods are employed that allow calibration with a single calibration standard and a zero point (blank or zero, however specified by the method), the following shall occur:

 i.
 The zero point and single calibration standard within the linear range shall be analyzed at least daily and used to establish the slope of the calibration.

 ii.
-To verify adequate sensitivity a standard shall be analyzed at or below the lowest concentration for which quantitative data are to be reported without qualification.
+To verify adequate sensitivity, a standard shall be analyzed at or below the lowest concentration for which quantitative data are to be reported without qualification.
 This standard shall be analyzed prior to sample analysis with each calibration and shall meet the quantitation limit criteria established by the method.
 If no criteria exist the laboratory shall specify criteria in the SOP;

-m) for analysis of Aroclors which use a linear through origin model (or average response factor) the minimum requirement is to perform an initial multi-point calibration for a subset of Aroclors (e.g., a mixture of 1016/1260) and to use a one-point initial calibration to determine the calibration factor and pattern recognition for the remaining Aroclors;
+m) for analysis of Aroclors follow method requirements for calibration.

-n) Initial Calibration Verification (ICV): All initial calibrations shall be verified with a standard obtained from a second manufacturer or a separate lot prepared independently by the same manufacturer;
+n) Initial Calibration Verification (ICV): All initial calibrations shall be verified with a standard obtained from a second manufacturer or a separate lot prepared independently by the same manufacturer; when available.

 o) for those methods where reporting non-detected analytes based on successful completion of a sensitivity check is allowed (similar to threshold testing but only for non-detects) the requirements of this Standard shall not prohibit the practice;